 OK, so we can see that we invest our food with rich ideas.
 But these are really second order beliefs played out though food.
 If psychonutrition is to have any real use, it's necessary to go down a level.
 If we abstract downwards, we can come up again in surprising places.
-So I'll try to set out four of the major food groups of the shared psyche: the extreme, the sublime, the familial and the absurd.
-Any meal has to be approached with the ingredients at hand and these are suggestions that do come to
+So I'll try to set out four of the major food groups of the shared psyche: the extreme, the abund, the shared with the familial and the shared with the expensive and the shared and these are suggestions that do come to ingredients at hand and these are suggestions that do come to

-The interest in Mediterranean diet is also about a return - again to the preindustrial, although here the preindustrial is assumed to still exist in other countries, even though we have left it behind in our own neck of the woods.
+The inferest in Mediterranean diet is also about a return - again to the preindustrial, although here the preindustrial is assumed to still exist in other countries, even though we have left it behind in our own neck of the woods.
 The old people featured in adverts for olive products is a case in point.
 Although health benefits and longevity are claimed as benefits of such products, that doesn't explain why these senior citizens are dressed in 1950s clothes, explain why these senior citizens are dressed in 1950s clothes, bushing hand carts.
 Why aren't they taking the taxi to bingo behind the industrial quarter like modern Mediterraneans?